TynanSylvester/TyD/Readme.md

 Naked strings begin with any character except `"`, `[`, `{`, or `*`.
 If you want a string to begin with any of these, you can't use a naked string.

-Naked strings end with a newline, semicolon `;`, or hash mark `#`.
+Naked strings end with a newline, semicolon `;`, closing square bracket `]`, closing curly brace `}`, or hash `#`.
+Note that we must end on closing brackets because they can indicate the end of an enclosing collection, and we must end on hash because it indicates the start of a comment.

 Whitespace is trimmed off the end of naked strings.

 These characters must be escaped: `\` backslash, `#` hash, `;` semicolon.